Vavenby: Economic history

 The economy in the community continues to heavily reflect that of the lumber industry.
 The two mills Weyerhaeuser and Slocan-Canfor were positioned side by side on the north side of the river until, in 2002, Weyerhaeuser shut down its Vavenby operation choosing to focus on other locations in western Canada.
 This resulted in a significant depletion of employment in the region and a rapid population reduction.
 Weyerhaeuser retained logging rights in the area, keeping the local loggers and foresters employed.
 In 2004, a finger jointing mill proposed purchase of the Weyerhaeuser, Vavenby mill property and was scheduled to begin production, but the company went bankrupt before the plant became fully operational.
 The region has been showing signs of economic recovery though.
 The Canfor mill which had been indefinitely closed in 2009 due to poor market conditions reopened in September 2011 after $24 million in capital upgrades, and in January 2012 it added a second shift for a total of 145 jobs restored to the local region.
+Closing yet again in 2019 leaving the town with little economy.
 Yellow Head Mining Corp began exploration in 2007 of the Harper Creek Mine project sited on Harper Mountain approximately 10 km south of town.
 The Environmental Assessment stage continued through 2013.
 Yellow Head Mining Corp also purchased the old Weyerhaeuser mill site as an ore handling facility in 2012.